 A: This FAQ was not intended to answer specific questions.
 For these call the OGC at 734-764-0304.
 Staff at the OGC will answer your question or direct you to the appropriate office able to answer your question.

 1 The FLSA also provides Hospitals the ability to utilize 8/80 scheduling provisions, which provide for overtime greater that eight (8) hours in a day or more than eighty (80) hours in a two (2)-week pay period.

 Dear Name of Volunteer,

-On behalf of the department of [Name of Department] I welcome you as a valued volunteer.
+On behalf of the department of [Name of Department] I thank you for your offer to volunteer your time and energy and welcome you as a valued volunteer.
 We will do our best to ensure that your volunteer activities are rewarding to you and want you to know that volunteers such as yourself make a real difference to our office.

 We look forward to getting to know you as a valuable member of our team.